apache/flink/docs/tutorials/etl.md

 ### Example

-In this example a control stream is used to specify words which must be filtered out of the `streamOfWords`.
+In this example, a control stream is used to specify words which must be filtered out of the `streamOfWords`.
 A `RichCoFlatMapFunction` called `ControlFunction` is applied to the connected streams to get this done.